How to Create a Solar Power Kit for IP Security Camera Surveillance in Any Location

 There are two primary types of solar charge controller; Pulse Width Modulation (PWM) and Max Power Point Tracking (MPPT).
 Learn about the differences here.

 In almost every surveillance situation, having anything less than 100% up-time is unacceptable.
 Each element we have mentioned needs to be carefully considered when designing a solar surveillance system.
-Here at Vorp Energy we manufacture solar powered systems for IP cameras in bulk, which means that not only have we ironed out all the kinks in the road, but more often than not we can offer a well polished solution at a lower price than can be patched together for a “one-off” job.
-Let our expert team make you look like a PRO on your next install!
-Call us at (208)-904-0424, or click here to leave us a message.
+Here at Vorp Energy we manufacture solar powered systems for IP cameras in bulk, which means that not only have we ironed out all the kinks in the road, but we offer a well polished solution at a lower price than can be patched together for a “one-off” job with problem after problem.
+Let us make your next outdoor surveillance system install EASY!